-- International capital flows can be hampered by global financial difficulties. - Relations between Russia and EU, US and other countries may worsen, and current sanctions may be extended further.
-The Company monitors the developments. - Changes in inflation may affect the Company's financial position. - Conflicts in the Russian federal system, including illegal or lucrative state incidents, may lead to uncertainty in daily operations. - Crime and corruption and the use of illegal or unacceptable business methods. - The Company is dependent on the approval of state and local authorities, which may be a time-consuming process. - Changes in laws, which currently prevent the nationalization of international assets, may have a negative effect on the Company's operations. - The risk that Russia does not accept the decisions of a foreign court of law and pursues issues in local arbitration.

-- Russia's infrastructure is to some extent underdeveloped and may impair or delay the Company's operations or lead to increased costs. - The taxation and legal systems in Russia are subject to frequent changes and are thereby difficult to anticipate.
-The Russian tax system is also subject to different interpretations on the federal, regional and local levels.
+- International capital flows can be hampered by global financial difficulties. - Relations between Russia and EU, US and other countries may worsen, and current sanctions may be extended further. - Changes in inflation may affect the Company's financial position. - Conflicts in the Russian federal system, including illegal or lucrative state incidents, may lead to uncertainty in daily operations. - Crime and corruption and the use of illegal or unacceptable business methods. - The Company is dependent on the approvals of state and local authorities, which may be a time-consuming process. - Changes in laws, which currently prevent the nationalization of international assets, may have a negative effect on the Company's operations. - The risk that Russia does not accept the decisions of a foreign court of law and pursues issues in local arbitration. - Russia's infrastructure is to some extent underdeveloped and may impair or delay the Company's operations or lead to increased costs. - The taxation and legal systems in Russia are subject to frequent changes and are thereby difficult to anticipate.
+The Russian tax system is also subject to different interpretations on the federal, regional and local levels. - The risk of negative decisions taken by the Russian government in connection with the situation in Ukraine (Mobilization of personnel, withdrawal of additional income, negative changes in tax legislation, etc.)